GaneshChandrasekaran/recipes/vegetarian/palak_paneer.md

 11. Saute garam masala for 2 mins
 12. Remove cardamoms, cloves, cinnamon and keep them aside
 13. Pour 1.5 cups water and make a puree
-14. Mix tomato and spinach puree and let it boil in low flame, till it bubbles
+14. Mix tomato, spinach puree, kasuri methi and let it boil in low flame, till it bubbles
 15. Mix paneer